 From your hotel in the lively Mariscal district, visit the beautiful colonial area, zero latitude at La Mitad del Mundo (Center of the World) and ascend to 12,150’ aboard the Funicular offering unrivaled views of the city and Pichincha Volcano.

 Be amazed in the Andes by Cotopaxi.
-An active volcano, Cotopaxi is one of the world’s highest volcanoes and is known for the lush and beautiful forest that surrounds it, as well as the glacier covered summit.
+An active volcano, Cotopaxi is one of the world’s highest volcanoes and is known for its glacier covered summit, as well as the lush and beautiful forest that surrounds it.
 Hike to the refuge for an unforgettable view of the surrounding national park.

 Enjoy the final farewell banquet as you look back on this incredible adventure, cherish your new friendships, and realize how much you have all “evolved.”

-While participants on the 18 day program visit many of the same beautiful locations as the 25 day program, the 25 day program also visits the Mindo Cloud Forest, The Amazon and San Cristobol Island, Galapagos.
+While participants on the 18 day program visit many of the same beautiful locations as the 25 day program, the 25 day program also visits The Amazon and San Cristobol Island in the Galapagos.

-Our hotel is strategically located in the lively Mariscal distract, an exclusive area of the city near the airport, museums, galleries, theaters, historic city center and other tourist attractions.
-Each room features wi-fi, phone and a safe.
+Our hotel is strategically located in the lively Mariscal distract, an exclusive area of the city near museums, galleries, theaters, historic city center and other tourist attractions.
+Each room features Wi-Fi, phone and a safe.

-With the symmetrical cone of Cotopaxi in the distance, Quinta Colorada is located just outside the town of Latacunga.
-The rooms are simple with private bathrooms, a large lobby area with Wi-Fi, restaurant, fireplace and comfy chairs.
+With the symmetrical cone of Cotopaxi in the distance, Quinta Colorada is located just outside the town of Toacazo.
+The rooms are simple with private bathrooms.
+A large lobby area, Wi-Fi, restaurant, fireplaces and comfy chairs give it a cottage feel.

 At Westcoast Connection nothing else comes first.
 From our extensive trip planning department through our management team and our leaders, it is our single biggest priority!
 Safety procedures, equipment – we’ve got it covered.
 All Trip Leaders and Directors are certified in First Aid and CPR.
 We are extremely proud of our safety record and welcome all questions you may have in this area.
 Please see more under Safety First.